CRadivoyevitch/IT2351/Assignment 8/readme.md

 # Executive Summary
+When working with a team there is a demand that heirarchy is built and held. having a manager or administrator to observe users provides stability and communication to team members, and association to specific roles allows users to hone their duties efficiently.
+Being able to understand the system itself is important for both user and administrator as it will reduce time spent solving issues.
 # Database Administrator Responsibilities

 The Database administrator is in charge of granting and restricting the privaledges of users, observing the activity that users are conducting, and maintaining the database to aid users.